aalipoure34/Lab-1-Repo/index.md

 # Goals and Hobbies

-But enough talk about programming and code and let's talk more about my own personal goals.
+But enough talk about programming and code and let's talk more about my own personal goals and hobbies.

+### Hobbies

+I enjoy doing a lot of things for fun but if I had to pick the most enjoyable it would be:

+- Table Tennis
+- Basketball
+- Watching Sports
+- Playing Video Games
+- Watching YouTube/Reading

+### Goals

 I'm mostly looking to expand my own knowledge this year and become more prepared for the job industry ahead while also staying as healthy as possible.
 Specifically, I narrow down my goals to these in order of priority: